-cted Risk Considerations
+Selected Risk Considerations

 An investment in the notes involves significant risks.
-Investing in the notes is not equivalent to investing directly in the Index or any of the component securities of the Index.
-These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 4-I dated November 14, 2011 and "Risk Factors" in the accompanying underlying supplement no. 1-I dated November 14, 2011.
+Investing in the notes is not equivalent to investing directly in the Index or any of the equity securities underlying the Index.
+These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 4-I dated November 14, 2011 and the "Risk Factors" section of the accompanying underlying supplement no. 1-I dated November 14, 2011.

-- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal.
+- YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS The notes do not guarantee any return of principal at maturity.
 The return on the notes at maturity is linked to the performance of the Index and will depend on whether, and the extent to which, the Index Return is positive or negative.
-Your investment will be exposed to loss if the Ending Index Level is less than the Initial Index Level.
-For every 1% that the Ending Index Level is less than the Initial Index Level, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, you could lose some or all of your initial investment at maturity. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN If the Ending Index Level is greater than the Initial Index Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional return that will not exceed a predetermined percentage of the principal amount, regardless of the appreciation in the Index, which may be significant.
-We refer to this predetermined percentage as the Maximum Return, which will be set on the pricing date and will not be less than 16.80%. - CREDIT RISK OF JPMORGAN CHASE & CO.
+If the Ending Index Level is less than the Initial Index Level by more than the Contingent Buffer Amount of 20%, you will lose 1% of the principal amount of your notes for every 1% that the Ending Index Level is less than the Initial Index Level.
+Accordingly, under these circumstances, you will lose more than 20% of your principal amount and may lose all of your principal amount at maturity. - YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN If the Ending Index Level is greater than the Initial Index Level, for each \$1,000 principal amount note, you will receive at maturity \$1,000 plus an additional return that will not exceed the Maximum Return of 30.10%, regardless of the appreciation in the Index, which may be significant. - · CREDIT RISK OF JPMORGAN CHASE & Co.
 The notes are subject to the credit risk of JPMorgan Chase & Co., and our credit ratings and credit spreads may adversely affect the market value of the notes.
 Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
 Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to adversely affect the value of the notes.
 If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as calculation agent and hedging our obligations under the notes.
 In performing these duties, our economic interests and the economic interests of the calculation agent and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
 In addition, our business activities, including hedging and trading activities, could cause our economic interests to be adverse to yours and could adversely affect any payment on the notes and the value of the notes.
 It is possible that hedging or trading activities of ours or our affiliates could result in substantial returns for us or our affiliates while the value of the notes declines.
-Please refer to "Risk Factors - Risks Relating to the Notes Generally" in the accompanying product supplement no. 4-I for additional information about these risks.
+Please refer to "Risk Factors Risks Relating to the Notes Generally" in the accompanying product supplement no. 4-I for additional information about these risks.